Bloomfield Township in Oakland County, Michigan — The American Midwest (Great Lakes)

 Erected by Franklin Historical Society.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Franklin Village (approx. 0.3 miles away); Franklin Community Church Kreger Farm Buildings (approx. 0.4 miles away); Robert E. Cornillie's Vision (approx. 0.4 miles away); Franklin Village School (approx. half a mile away); Franklin Cemetery (approx. 0.6 miles away); Congregation Shaarey Zedek (approx. 3.4 miles away); McCabe Funeral Home (approx. 3.7 miles away).
+At least 8 other markers Franklin Village (approx. 0.3 miles away); Franklin Community Church (approx. 0.3 miles away); Kreger Farm Buildings (approx. 0.4 miles away); Robert E. Cornillie's Vision (approx. 0.4 miles away); Franklin Village School (approx. half a mile away); Franklin Cemetery (approx. 0.6 miles away); Fractional District School (approx. 1.8 miles away); Ward Eagle Home (approx. 1.9 miles away).

 Categories. • Industry & Commerce • Settlements & Settlers •

 Credits.
 This page was last revised on February 7, 2017.
 This page originally submitted on October 15, 2016, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 183 times since then and 12 times this year.
+This page has been viewed 213 times since then.
 Photos: 1, 2. submitted on October 15, 2016, by Joel Seewald of Madison Heights, Michigan.